valboz/VBMicrolensing/docs/python/CentroidTrajectories.md

 <img src="Astro_lightcurve.png" width = 400>

+## Centroids for magnified source and lens

-Now, let us plot the centroids for source and lens
+Now, let us plot the centroids for the magnified source and for the lens

 ```
 sourcecentroid = [results[1],results[2]]